 I definitely don’t want children living in unsafe conditions, that’s not what I am advocating.
 It’s about having support services in place for parents to assist them to parent their children independently as possible by helping overcome barriers where possible.

 Many of us have informal supports within in our community networks.
 Friends and family that help support and guide us with parenthood.

-People with disabilities often lack these informal supports due to socioeconomic reasons thus require more formalised support systems.
+People with disabilities often lack these and informal supports due to socioeconomic reasons and fractured social relationships thus require more formalised support systems.

 Whether it’s informal or formal we as parents all require them to help parent our children.
 This is what I am advocating for.
 A program that helps support and educate new parents with disabilities who lack the informal supports most of us living in mainstream society are privileged to have.

 It’s about recognising the adversity faced by women living with disabilities, acknowledging they lack the informal support networks and taking a societal responsibility approach at a government level, implementing appropriate formal support programs to bridge the gaps normally available via mainstream informal supports that this cohort lack.